 Overview

 Either way, this alone should make anyone question whether to trust this software with their money.
-This is a hallmark of most modern trading bot scams.
+Multiple domains with inconsistent hosting is a documented risk signal.

 There are, in fact, at least three websites, two of which are exactly the same but hosted on different domains.